 We all know of successful organizations and often wonder how they do it.

 The success of these organizations can be attributed to one thing.
-They know where they headed and have a detailed plan for how to get there.
+They know where they are headed and have a detailed plan for how to get there.

 As they say, the devil is in the details.
 This is why it is so important to develop goals that help the organization achieve its objectives.

-The key to accomplishing any goal, whether personal or professional, is to write it down and keep a focus on it.
+The key to accomplishing any goal (whether personal or professional), is to write it down and keep a focus on it.

 First, there is something psychological about putting pen to paper.
 It validates your commitment to seeing the end result.
+Write down your goals and make them visible on your desk.

 Secondly, it is a reminder of what you committed to and tests your determination to see the goal accomplished.

-is where the SMART Goals model of planning can be really helpful.
+This strategy is where the SMART Goals model of planning can be really helpful.

 SMART Goals are a great way to help you identify and target goal attainment.